ssandeed/currency_converter/README.md

 ## Author
 Name: Sareem Sandeed

-Student ID: 24622829

 ## Description
-It is a Python program that will perform currency conversion using data fetched from Frankfurter(https://www.frankfurter.app/), which an open-source API.
+It is a Python program that will perform currency conversion using data fetched from Frankfurter(https://www.frankfurter.app/), which is an open-source API.

-The program will perform currency conversion between 2 currency codes at a specific date.
-It has been designed also to calculate the inverse conversion rate between these 2 currencies.
+The program will convert currency between 2 currency codes at a specific date.
+It has also been designed to calculate the inverse conversion rate between these 2 currencies.

 ***Some major challenges that I faced are:***

-  - Writing api code to make connection with API
+  - Writing API code to make connections with API
   - Thinking about the use cases for test cases
-  - Understanding the concepts of Object Orientation Programmings(OOP)
+  - Understanding the concepts of Object Orientation Programming (OOP)

 <Some of the features you hope to implement in the future>
 ***Some features that I hope to implement in the future are:***